Olympus 250mm (350mm) 1:5 E.Zuiko-T Lens Review

 Out of the photos that turned out, it appears that wider apertures show noticeable softening.
 There might be some chromatic aberration too, but it’s hard to notice amongst all that grain.
 However, there’s zero vignetting and no issues with sharpness in the corners.
 Overall, at 𝒇8, this lens is decent.

 A note about taking photos of really far-away objects: E.Zuiko-T can peer further than any shorter lens on a half-frame, however, that’s when the haze comes into play.
 The contrast can diminish significantly for anything beyond 500m.
-The best way around this is a tripod, infrared film, and an IR filter — which is the only combination that can reliably penetrate haze, though it comes at the cost of having to use slower shutter speeds with black and white film.
+The best way around this is a tripod, infrared film, and an IR filter — which is the only combination that can reliably penetrate haze, though it comes at the cost of having to use slower shutter speeds with black-and-white film.

 Where to buy your E.Zuiko-T 250mm lens.